Reliable Cellular Automata with Self-Organization: The simulated medium is robust

 \end{cjenum}

-The first three properties follow immediately from the definition of $\trans_{k}$ and the code, given in the preceding sections.
-It has also been shown, by induction, that $M_{k+1}$ is a robust medium simulated by $M_{k}$ via the code, with $\eps_{k}$ as the error bound and $\Tl_{k}$, $\Tu_{k}$ as the work period bounds.
-It needs to be shown yet that $\eps'_{k}$ indeed serves as the bound in the definition of $M_{k}=\Rob(\cdots)$, and that the simulation has $\eps''_{k}$-error-correction.
+The first two properties follow immediately from the definition of \( \trans_{k} \) and the code, given in the preceding sections.
+It has also been shown, by induction, that \( M_{k+1} \) is a robust medium simulated by \( M_{k} \) via the code, with \( \eps_{k} \) as the error bound and \( \Tl_{k} \), \( \Tu_{k} \) as the work period bounds.
+In the construction and the proof we relied implicitly on the properties proved in Lemma~\ref{lem:frame-conds}, mostly expressed as inequalities.